 Figure 7.
-Spectra obtained from a NOAH‐3 S+NS+PT supersequence. (a) 15N sensitivity‐enhanced HSQC[23] (256 t1 increments, 2 scans per increment). (b) 13C sensitivity‐enhanced HSQC[22,23] (256 t1 increments, 2 scans per increment). (c) 1D TSE‐PSYCHE pure shift spectrum[31] (saltire flip angle of 10°, 32 chunks, 16 scans per chunk).
-Spectra were obtained on a 700 MHz Bruker AV III equipped with a TCI H/C/N cryoprobe; the sample used was 40 mM gramicidin in DMSO-d6.
+Spectra obtained from a NOAH‐3 S+NS+PT supersequence. (a) 15N sensitivity‐enhanced HSQC[23] (256 t1 increments, 2 scans per increment). (b) 13C sensitivity‐enhanced HSQC[22,23] (256 t1 increments, 2 scans per increment). (c) 1D TSE‐PSYCHE pure shift spectrum[31] (saltire flip angle of 15°, 32 chunks, 16 scans per chunk, 8-step SAPPHIRE averaging).
+Spectra were obtained on a 700 MHz Bruker AV III equipped with a TCI H/C/N cryoprobe; the sample used was 50 mM cyclosporin A in C6D6.

 Solvent suppression.
 The addition of solvent suppression to NOAH supersequences is more involved than for a typical NMR experiment, because the water signal must be adequately suppressed in all modules, ideally without affecting any other magnetization components.
-The HMQC‐ and HSQC‐type NOAH modules in fact provide good intrinsic solvent suppression, because the magnetization of all 1H spins not coupled to heteronuclei—including that of water—are returned to +z at the end of the sequence.
+The HMQC‐ and HSQC‐type NOAH modules in fact provide good intrinsic solvent suppression, because the magnetizations of all 1H spins not coupled to heteronuclei—including that of water—are returned to +z at the end of the sequence.
 However, other modules require the addition of specific solvent suppression techniques.

-Two options are currently available, namely presaturation (during the recovery delay d1, as well as the mixing time in NOESY modules), and excitation sculpting placed just prior to acquisition in homonuclear (1H–1H) modules.[34]
+Two options are currently available, namely presaturation (during the recovery delay d1 and the mixing time in NOESY modules), and excitation sculpting placed just prior to acquisition in homonuclear (1H–1H) modules.[35]
 The refocusing element used in the latter is a combination of a shaped and hard 180° pulse.
 Both presaturation and excitation sculpting can be independently turned on or off using the -DPRESAT and -DES acquisition flags in TopSpin respectively.

 splitx_au processing.
 NOAH data processing is done using the splitx_au AU program; this is responsible for creating separate datasets containing the data for each module, defining any required processing parameters, and processing each dataset using module‐specific AU programs (e.g., noah_hsqc for 13C HSQC data).
 Previously, the names of the module‐specific AU programs had to be manually specified as the USERP# series of processing parameters.
 In contrast, with GENESIS pulse programs, this information is directly embedded within the pulse program itself; furthermore, we have modified the splitx_au AU program to obtain the requisite list of AU programs by parsing the pulse program text.
 Users therefore no longer need to provide the USERP# parameters, which makes setting up multiple different supersequences a much smoother process.
 If necessary, it is possible to override these preselected AU programs by explicitly specifying the USERP# parameters, allowing for customized processing.